 8 Days in Northern Israel with Young Kids

-No matter where you travel with your kids, take a loook at Haaretz and The Jerusalem Post and check in with tourist information offices.
-Especially in summer, there’s an array of street performers at night on Jerusalem’s Ben-Yehuda Mall or Tel Aviv's beach promenade, puppet shows, and special museum exhibits and activities aimed at kids, and you'll find them listed at those sources.
+No matter where you travel with your kids, always read the Friday Haaretz/Herald Tribune and The Jerusalem Post and check in with tourist information offices.
+Especially in summer, there’s usually an array of street performers at night on Jerusalem’s Ben-Yehuda Mall or Tel Aviv’s beach promenade, puppet shows, and special museum exhibits and activities aimed at kids.

 Days 1 & 2: Jerusalem’s Old City